Chapter 314-28 WAC

 (d) Payment method.
 Payment methods include, but are not limited to: Cash, credit or debit card, check or money order, electronic funds transfer, or an existing prepaid account.
 An existing prepaid account may not have a negative balance.

 (e) Internet.
-To sell spirits via the internet, a new spirits distillery or craft distillery license applicant must request internet sales privileges in his or her application.
+To sell spirits via the internet, a new spirits distillery or craft distillery license applicant must request internet sales privileges in their application.
 An existing spirits distillery or craft distillery licensee must notify the board prior to beginning internet sales.
 A corporate entity representing multiple stores may notify the board in a single letter on behalf of affiliated spirits distillery or craft distillery licensees, as long as the liquor license numbers of all licensee locations utilizing internet sales privileges are clearly identified.

 (5) Delivery location.
 Delivery shall be made only to a residence or business that has an address recognized by the United States postal service; however, the board may grant an exception to this rule at its discretion.
 A residence includes a hotel room, a motel room, or other similar lodging that temporarily serves as a residence.